tamdaz/cruml/README.md

 2. Run `shards install`.

-Once this tool is installed, this will build a binary into `bin/` directory in your project.
+Once this tool installed, this will build a binary into `bin/` directory in your project.

 ## Usage